DNcrypter/Suricata-IDS-Lab/Readme.md

 ## 🛠 Setting up the Suricata Home-Lab
+Now we have clear image of what is suricata and also we made structural overview of lab.
+Lest start with setup the home-lab in local machine for what we already discuss that we require Virtualbox so we can setup labs there.
+All commands require for installation is in suricata-installaton-guide.md

 - **Setting up Suricata IDS Server**
   -  Import Ubuntu Server 22.04 OVA file in Virtualbox